Jadefire16/SceneHandler/README.md

 - SceneLoaded -> fired when scene unloading has finished, contains an object which holds the name & index of the scene

 ##### Properties
-Unfortunately there isn't much functionality here yet, the one being:
-- MainScene -> The scene in which the SceneHandler object was originally instantiated
+- MainScene -> The current "Main" scene in which game objects will be instantiated

 ### Addons